Home » Blog » Filing a Construction Workers’ Compensation Claim

 Hopefully, this makes it clear that you should have legal representation when filing a workers’ compensation claim.
 While you want to do it as quickly as possible, proceeding without a qualified lawyer could gravely hurt your chances of seeing any damages for all you’ve been through.

 At Ingerman and Horwitz, we have the experience and knowledge to help you through every step of your workers’ compensation claim.
-Call us today at 1-800-776-4529 and we’ll give you a free consultation to show how we can help.
+Contact us today and we’ll give you a free consultation to show how we can help.